airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 ### Editing Tools

 > [!NOTE]
+>
-> Some tools require at least minimum a CPU while others need a GPU that is NVIDIA
+> Some tools require at least minimum a CPU while others need a GPU that is NVIDIA.
+>
 > Some my be hybrid and other haven't been tested, will mark as AMD and the untested as ???.
+>
-> Will mark this as NV for Nvidia and CPU for reqs.
+> Will mark this as NV for Nvidia and CPU for reqs along with AMD and the untested.

 - [Free Inpaint](https://pincel.app/tools/inpaint) - Web-based inpainting
   - Pair with [Upscale Media](https://www.upscale.media/)